 The environment is a top priority for A&B.

 We are the fourth largest private landowner in Hawaii, and take our land stewardship responsibilities and commitment to the environment very seriously.
 We are protective of our pristine watershed lands, and in recent years, have formalized conservation management programs for several unique and fragile areas, in partnership with other private entities, government and environmental organizations.

-With agriculture a predominant use of our lands, we ensure that sustainable and energy-efficient operating practices are fundamental foundations to our businesses.
-Conserving soil and water are bedrock principles, evidenced by millions of dollars of investments in drip irrigation, and farming and factory practices that maximize re-use and strive for zero-waste.
+With agriculture a predominant use of our lands, we want to ensure that sustainable and energy-efficient operating practices are fundamental foundations to our businesses.
+Conserving soil and water are bedrock principles, evidenced by millions of dollars of investments in drip irrigation, and farming and factory practices that maximize re-use and strive for zero-waste when we were in sugar operations.

 Watersheds & Conservation

-A&B was a founding member of the East Maui Watershed Partnership, Hawaii’s first private-public sector partnership to preserve the states’ valuable watersheds.
+We are a founding member of the East Maui Watershed Partnership, Hawaii’s first private-public sector partnership to preserve the states’ valuable watersheds.
 Established in 1991, it served as the model for what is today nine watershed partnerships that exist across the Hawaiian island chain.
-A&B is an active member in three of these partnerships, commensurate with our land ownerships.
+We are an active member in three of these partnerships, commensurate with our land ownership.
 The mission of these partnerships is to protect essential watersheds that support essential sources of water, native biota, and recreational and aesthetic uses for the people of Hawaii.

 On Kauai, we have partnered with The Nature Conservancy to protect two important parcels on the island with recognized conservation value, containing flora and fauna unique in all of the world: the Wainiha Preserve and the Kanaele Bog.

 More than a half million dollars was donated by A&B in the last two decades to support watershed and other land conservation efforts.

-Energy: McBryde Resources is energy self-sufficient, and also serves as source of renewable energy for the Kauai communitiy, generating electricity from hydropower.
+McBryde Resources, our renewable energy operations on Kauai, serves as source of renewable energy for the Kauai community, generating electricity from hydropower.
 In 2006, McBryde’s Wainiha hydroelectric plant marked a century of producing clean renewable power.